fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * :ghost: [**Numa**](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
 No commits since April 2018.
 No reply on issue about AP compatibility testing from May 8.
 Homepage now a spam site

 * :ghost: [**Pantheon**](https://github.com/TGNThump/Pantheon): Platform for building communities.
 No commits -  since September 2019

-#### Is it Alive?

-Projects inactive **for over a year**, or officially abandoned.
-Any information that can help us clarify whether these projects are still alive is much appreciated.

-* :ghost: [**ActivityPub.jl**](https://github.com/Matt5sean3/ActivityPub.jl) - AP support in the Julia language by [@Matt5sean3](https://rva.party/@Matt5sean3), no commits since August, 2018.
-Project is [missing, presumed dead](https://github.com/Matt5sean3/ActivityPub.jl/issues/1).

-* :ghost: [**CloutStream**](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed by [@mwpdx](https://mstdn.io/@mwpdx/100591379202470027) as a professional social network, federated replacement for LinkedIn.
-Both @cloutstream and @mwpdx Mastodon.social accounts appears to have been removed from the server, all the project tools appear to be down, or removed from the host

-* :ghost: [**Places.pub**](https://github.com/w3c/activitypub/issues/282): AP implementation testing tool?

-* :ghost: [**Quit.im**](https://quit.im) - this was a photo-sharing web client for a GNU social server, rather than a completely separate app.
-It would become an AP implementation when the AP plug-in for GS is done, but it's been obsoleted by the release of PixelFed

 ## Sources